BiswarupMukherjee1/spacecraft-pose-failure-detection/README.md

 pip install -r requirements.txt
 ```

-Notebooks 6 and 7 need no dataset and run in 10–20 minutes each.
+Notebooks 6 and 7 need no dataset.

 Notebooks 4 and 5 need SPEED+.
-Download the archive once, then set `ZIP` to its path
+Archive can be downloaded once, then set `ZIP` to its path
 and run; extraction of a working subset takes a few minutes.
-Both were run on a Colab
+Experiments were run on a Colab
-T4: Experiment 4 takes roughly 20 minutes, Experiment 5 roughly 30.

-Configuration constants at the top of each notebook control cost.
-Reduced settings for
-CPU or integrated-GPU machines are given as comments beside them.
+T4.

 ---